wyf-ACCEPT/meson-starknet-demo/README.md

 Meson has been launched on 16 high-performance chains, including Ethereum, BNB Chain, Tron, Avalanche, Polygon, Arbitrum, Optimism, and more.
 Our Solidity code is publicly available on GitHub at [meson-contracts-solidity](https://github.com/MesonFi/meson-contracts-solidity) and is ready to support new EVM chains.

-Furthermore, we have started supporting new Non-EVM chains and developing corresponding contracts, such as [meson-contracts-aptos](https://github.com/MesonFi/meson-contracts-aptos) and [meson-contracts-solana-rust](https://github.com/MesonFi/meson-contracts-solana-rust).
+Additionally, we're expanding our support to Non-EVM chains and actively developing corresponding contracts, such as [meson-contracts-aptos](https://github.com/MesonFi/meson-contracts-aptos) and [meson-contracts-solana-rust](https://github.com/MesonFi/meson-contracts-solana-rust).
 Currently, we are developing a Cairo contract for Starknet, and this project is a simple transaction demo.
 Our technical product is based on the **HTLC (Hashed Timelock Contract)** prototype, and this HTLC Demo is our first implementation.
-For more technical details, please visit our [documentation]((https://docs.meson.fi/)).
+For more technical details, please visit our [documentation](https://docs.meson.fi/).

 <br>